100 days in power, Myanmar junta holds pretense of control

 “There are clear echoes of Syria in 2011,” she said.
 “There too, we saw peaceful protests met with unnecessary and clearly disproportionate force.
 The State’s brutal, persistent repression of its own people led to some individuals taking up arms, followed by a downward and rapidly expanding spiral of violence all across the country.”

+Guterres also encouraged the 10-member Association of Southeast Asian Nations, which includes Myanmar, to swiftly implement its commitments including a demand to immediately end violence and start a dialogue mediated by a special ASEAN envoy.
+And he urged the international community “to support regional efforts to bring an end to the repression by the military,” Dujarric said.

+Bill Richardson, a former U.S. ambassador to the United Nations with long experience working with Myanmar, said, “The most immediate step is for the government and the opposition to start a dialogue to end the violence and bloodshed.
+There has to be a negotiation on humanitarian access to keep the economy and ... health care system from collapsing.”

-Junta chief Senior Gen. Min Aung Hlaing has shunned all efforts at mediation, from the United Nations as well as the Association of Southeast Asian Nations, of which Myanmar is a member.
+Junta chief Senior Gen. Min Aung Hlaing has so far shunned all suggestions of talks from the United Nations as well as ASEAN.

+He attended a specially called ASEAN summit meeting in Indonesia in April where leaders adopted a “five-point consensus".
+But within days of returning, Hlaing’s junta brushed aside the initiative.
+He said Myanmar would “give careful consideration to constructive suggestions made by ASEAN Leaders when the situation returns to stability in the country since priorities at the moment were to maintain law and order and to restore community peace and tranquility."

 Myanmar’s resistance movement, meanwhile, has organized widely and swiftly underground.